DuneRaccoon/py-wallet-pass/CONTRIBUTING.md

 ## Documentation

 - We use Markdown for documentation
-- Update the README.md and documentation files as necessary
+- Update the README.md and documentation files as necessary (in ./docs)
 - Include examples for new features
 - Document any breaking changes

-## Releasing
+## Releasing??

 1. Update version in pyproject.toml
 2. Update CHANGELOG.md